xireiki/channel-post/README.md

 ### `parse_mode`
 **Optional**: The following values are available: `HTML`, `MarkdownV2`, `Markdown` or `None`(default, None).

-The syntax of `MarkdownV2` is different from that of regular `Markdown`.
+The syntax of `MarkdownV2` and `Markdown` is different from that of regular `Markdown`.
 Please check the [Telegram Bot Api](https://core.telegram.org/bots/api#markdownv2-style) documentation.

 ### `method`
 The following values are available: